sorukumar/blog/_posts/2024-03-15-A2by2framework-bitcoin-business.md

 ## X-Axis: Bitcoiner and No Coiners.
 Who the business is Targeting?

-It is an important dimension because there is no other segmentation of the user base for a Bitcoin business that tells us more about its users, and their needs and behavior.
+It is an important dimension because there is no other lens to look at a  Bitcoin business that tells us more about its users, and their needs and behavior.
 A Bitcoiner is a different species from no coiners, and they are similar in thousands of ways.

 Why does segmenting based on who they are targeting make sense?